sourcegraph/sourcegraph-extension-docs/docs/creating_an_extension.md

 Create an extension with no build configuration.

-Once you have [set up your development environment](development_environment.md), you can use the [Sourcegraph extension generator](https://www.npmjs.com/package/@sourcegraph/create-extension) to setup your extension.
+Once you have [set up your development environment](development_environment.md), you can use the [Sourcegraph extension generator](https://www.npmjs.com/package/@sourcegraph/create-extension) to create the required extension files.

 Create a directory for your extension, then run the generator.